-If you like to shop on your holiday, Prague offers some unique and interesting items for you to take home.
+If you like to shop on your holiday, Prague offers some unique and interesting items for you to take home, and my new Prague Shopping Guide will steer you in the right direction!
 From crystal to glass to handmade marionettes, you can find something for everyone on your gift list (as well as for yourself!).
 When it comes to take-home treasures, the Czech Republic is probably more famous for its crystal than anything else.
 Now, in addition to the very traditional cut crystal for which it was historically known, lots of modern designs are now on the market, with fabulous art glass also making a splash on the shopping scene.

 The Czechs also love marionette theater, so they also produce fantastic handmade wooden marionettes that you can take home with you (as well as cheaper mass-produced ones, in case you don't want to spend a lot on a toy that the kids might mangle!).
 While the shops with hand-carved puppets are becoming hard to find, there are still a few in Old Town for you to check out.
 Here is a list of some of my top picks for shopping in Prague.

 Artel - One of the newest and most exciting entries on the Czech crystal market is Artel.
 American artist Karen Feldman has worked magic with her designs, which are then rendered by Czech master glass blowers from the Northern Bohemian region.

 Erpet - This mega store on Old Town Square carries just about every kind and style of traditional and more modern Czech crystal, glass, and porcelain to be had.
 They also carry garnets, the stone for which the Czech Republic is famous.